 Through the partnership between Nestlé and CID, the Reverse Credit System has been established to facilitate the process of registering and documenting all quantities among waste collectors, intermediate sorters and PET processors in Manshyiet Nasser.
 This will enable each to collect their monetary incentive upon meeting their monthly targets.

-With digital illiteracy imposing a constraint on the applicability of the system, Nestlé Egypt trained all participants on how receive their incentives through e-wallets then acquiring cash from different branches of telecom operators.
+With digital illiteracy imposing a constraint on the applicability of the system, Nestlé Egypt trained all participants on how to receive their incentives through e-wallets and then acquire cash from different branches of telecom operators.
 Moreover, a team of youth from Manyshiet Nasser has been recruited to closely monitor daily transactions ensuring the sustainability of the system.

 Nestlé Egypt partnered with PayMob to design and execute the digital platform for registration and documentation of all quantities through SMS from their mobile phones and acquiring the amounts in the e-wallets.